bvibber/ogv.js/readme.md

 ## License

-libogg, libvorbis, and libtheora are available under their respective licenses, and the JavaScript and C wrapper code in this repo for Aurora.js is licensed under MIT.
+libogg, libvorbis, and libtheora are available under their respective licenses, and the JavaScript and C wrapper code in this repo is licensed under MIT.

 Based on wrapper scripts from https://github.com/devongovett/ogg.js